coreshop/CoreShop/docs/03_Development/06_Order/08_OrderList/02_Action.md

-# CoreShop Order List Bulk Actions
+# CoreShop Order List Actions

 Bulk Actions allows you to process orders rapidly, right in the order grid view.